MariaDB/server/scripts/sys_schema/README.md

 Creates a union of the following information:

-   *  performance_schema.global_status (information_schema.GLOBAL_STATUS in MySQL 5.6)
+   *  performance_schema.global_status
    *  information_schema.INNODB_METRICS
-   *  Performance Schema global memory usage information (only in MySQL 5.7)
+   *  Performance Schema global memory usage information
    *  Current time

-In MySQL 5.7 it is required that performance_schema = ON, though there is no requirements to which instruments and consumers that are enabled.
+It is required that performance_schema = ON, though there is no requirements to which instruments and consumers that are enabled.
 See also the description of the Enabled column below.

 For view has the following columns: